Key takeaways:

 - FQDNs help clearly identify resources on the internet without confusion.

-What is a fully qualified domain name?
+What is a fully qualified domain name (FQDN)?

 For instance, in the FQDN “mail.example.com,” “mail” is a subdomain of “example.com,” forming a complete path to the specific mail server under the “example.com” domain.